tongalumina/bioc4010/tut4/README.md

   the putative ubiquitin-like domain of zebrafish Usp9X protein.
 - Compare with predicted structure with that of [PDB 5VBD](https://www.rcsb.org/structure/5vbd), align the two structures in PyMOL, describe any difference you see and explain why.

+## Todo
+- Convert the PyMOL guide into markdown format
+- Add instructions for using PyMOL to store a session, and different scenes, exporting figures.